Gas in Stomach: What It Is, 9 Causes, 11 Symptoms & Natural Relief Remedies

 If you also have frequent belly swelling that keeps returning, you may hear the term chronic bloating.
 That can overlap with gas issues, especially when constipation or food triggers are involved.

-Why Gas is Formed in The Stomach (Medical Basics)
+Why Gas Is Formed in the Stomach (Medical Basics)

 Gas formation is usually linked to how we eat, what we eat, and how our gut moves.
 In simple terms, gas can come from swallowed air and from digestion inside the gut.